 The ICRC regional delegation in Moscow

-The Moscow delegation covers the Russian Federation, Belarus, Moldova and Ukraine, focusing on past conflicts and the current North Caucasus situation.
-It maintains strategic dialogue with the Russian Federation on humanitarian and IHL issues, works with the Russian Red Cross and supports the National Societies of Belarus, Moldova and Ukraine.
+The ICRC's Moscow delegation covers the Russian Federation, Belarus and Moldova.
+It maintains a dialogue with Russia on humanitarian and IHL issues, mitigates the consequences of past conflicts in the northern Caucasus and supports the National Societies of the Russian Federation, Belarus and Moldova.

 Engaging with Russia on humanitarian and legal issues

 Russia has a fundamental role to play in humanitarian affairs and in the implementation and development of IHL, both in the region and internationally.
 The ICRC engages with the Russian authorities, including the ministries responsible for foreign affairs, justice and emergencies, and with regional organizations, such as the CIS Inter-Parliamentary Assembly, the Secretariat of the Council of Defence Ministers of the CIS and the Collective Security Treaty Organization.
 The ICRC increasingly involves the Russian academic community in discussion of IHL-related topics and the promotion of this body of international law.

 The ICRC began working in Russia in 1992, following the start of the conflict in Prigorodny District in the northern Caucasus.
 Since then it has provided assistance and protection to hundreds of thousands of people affected by armed violence in the region.
 While adapting to the changing situation, we shall continue to provide effective support and assistance to those in need.
 Currently, the ICRC is scaling back its operation in the northern Caucasus, although some programmes will remain.